 Wi-Fi

-The Wi-Fi module is updatable, meaning it can receive updates to functionality outside of the normal Android release cycle.
+The Wi-Fi module is updatable, meaning it can receive updates to capabilities outside of the normal Android release cycle.
 This module contains the following components.

 Wi-Fi module components